enymo/react-resource-hook/README.md

 ```
 *NOTE* If you're using ziggy-js for the route function: As of 06/12/2023, the typing for ziggy-js is incorrect, but it's implementation isn't.
 Because of this, ```route``` has to be cast to ```RouteFunction``` to be used with the resource hook.

-You can than access resource in your components like this:
+You can then access resource in your components like this:
 ```
 import useResource from "@enymo/react-resource-hook";
 import React from "react";